onnx/models/models/vgg/README.md

 Use the dataname as 'data' in predict call for all the above VGG models
 ## Dataset
 Dataset used for train and validation: [ILSVRC2012](http://www.image-net.org/challenges/LSVRC/2012/).
 Check [imagenet_prep](../imagenet_prep.md) for guidelines on preparing the dataset.

-## Training
-We used MXNet as framework with gluon APIs to perform training.
-View the [training notebook](train_vgg.ipynb) to understand details for parameters and network for each of the above variants of VGG.

-## Validation
-We used MXNet as framework with gluon APIs to perform validation.
-Use the notebook [imagenet_verify](../imagenet_verify.ipynb) to verify the accuracy of the model on the validation set.
-Make sure to specify the appropriate model name in the notebook.